Clemyxy/HeightMap-Erosion-and-Roads/README.md

 * Implemented debris erosion.
 * Implemented Dijkstra's algorithm.
 * Implemented a parametrable road generation cost function based on distance between points and slope limitation.

+### TODO:

+* Make the program more user friendly (Rework road functions and maybe use imgui to create a graphical interface).
+* Review code and clean up/optimize if necessary.